yourGrand/approximate_stream_sum/README.md

 space complexity, where m is the stream length and n is the maximum value in the stream.

+Please refer to analysis.pdf for a more detailed explanation and proof of the algorithm.

 ## Table of Contents

 - [Installation](#installation)